Dumitru Almaș: Biography

-Dumitru Almaș (pseudonym of Dumitru Ailincăi) was born in 1908 to Ion and Mariei Ailincăi (née Cojocaru) in Negrești, Neamț County, Romania.
-He attended "Petru Rares" High School and graduated in 1928.
+Dumitru Almaș (pseudonym of Dumitru Ailincăi) was born in 1908 to Ion and Mariei Ailincăi (née Cojocaru) in Negrești, Neamț County.
+He attended Petru Rareș High School and graduated in 1928.
 In 1933, he obtained multiple degrees, from the University of Bucharest for philosophy, history, and geography.

-Almaș served as a professor at the high schools in Siliştea and Călăraşi from 1938 to 1939 and then returned to his alma mater, "Petru Rares" in Piatra Neamț, where he taught from 1943 to 1949.
+Almaș served as a professor at the high schools in Siliștea and Călărași from 1938 to 1939 and then returned to his alma mater, the Petru Rareș High School in Piatra Neamț, where he taught from 1943 to 1949.
 During this time frame, he also was elected and served as a member of Parliament, for the National People's Party.

 In 1949, he was hired as an associate professor for the Faculty of History at the University of Bucharest.
 He completed his doctorate with a thesis on the History of Voltaire and was made a full professor in 1972.
 He left the University of Bucharest in 1975, but continued working as a consultant for them.
 In 1985, he joined with the Ioan I. Dalles Popular University and taught history there until 1993.
 Simultaneously, he began teaching history at Spiru Haret University in 1990.